Bikatr7/Kudasai/README.md

 After preprocessing is completed (if triggered), you will be prompted to choose a translation method.

-You can choose between OpenAI, Gemini, and DeepL.
+You can choose between OpenAI, Gemini, DeepL, and Google Translate.
 Each have their own pros and cons, but OpenAI is the recommended translation method.
-DeepL and Gemini currently offer free versions, but all three require an api key, you will be prompted to enter this key when you choose to run the translation module.
+DeepL,  Gemini, and Google Translate currently offer free versions, but all four require an api key, you will be prompted to enter this key when you choose to run the translation module.

 Next, Kudasai will ask you to confirm it's settings.
 This can be overwhelming, but you can simply enter 1 to confirm and use the default settings.
 If you wish to change them, you can do so here.

+Note that Google Translate has no settings, and DeepL has very few settings.
+OpenAI and Gemini have a lot of settings.

 See the [**Translator Settings**](#translator-settings) section for more information on Kudasai's Translation settings, but default should run fine.
 Inside the demo folder is a copy of the settings I use to translate COTE should you wish to use them.
 There is also a demo txt file in the demo folder that you can use to test Kudasai.